betaflight/betaflight/docs/Failsafe.md

 ### `failsafe_throttle`

 Throttle level used for landing.
 Specify a value that causes the aircraft to descend at about 1M/sec.
+Default is set to 1000 which should correspond to throttle off.

 Use standard RX usec values.
 See RX documentation.